zackw/readings.owlfolio.org/content/2015/09-16-encore-lightweight-measurement-web-censorship.md

 The ethical debate over this paper has largely focused on increased risk of legal, or quasilegal, sanctions taken against people whose browsers were enlisted to run Encore tests.
-I have two things to say about that.
-First, informed consent would actually make that risk **worse**.
+I endorse the authors' observation that informed consent would actually make that risk **worse**.
 Because there are so many reasons a computer might contact a network server without its owner's knowledge, people already have plausible deniability regarding accesses to controversial material (i.e. "I never did that, it must have been a virus or something").
 If Encore told its enlistees what it was doing and gave them a chance to opt out, it would take that away.

-Second, I didn't see one word---in the paper, or in the reviews and rebuttals and ongoing discussion---to suggest that *anyone* has bothered to talk to lawyers and activists from the actual countries of interest to find out how serious this risk is.
-The organizations that the authors *are* talking to ([Citizen Lab][], [Oxford Internet Institute][], the [Berkman Center][]) should have appropriate contacts already or be able to find them reasonably quickly.
+Nobody involved in the debate knows how serious this risk really is.

-In the absence of expert opinions from people who would know, I'm inclined to think the non-legal risks involved here are more of a concern than the legal risks.
-We do know, after all, that many of the countries involved are not nearly as aggressive about filtering the Internet as they could be, [[7]][] and that makes me think they also probably can't be bothered to prosecute people just for an occasional attempt to access stuff that is blocked.
+We do know that many countries are not nearly as aggressive about filtering the Internet as they could be, [[7]][] so it's reasonable to think they can't be bothered to prosecute people just for an occasional attempt to access stuff that is blocked.
 It could still be that they do prosecute people for *bulk* attempts to access stuff that is blocked, but Encore's approach---many people doing a few tests---would tend to avoid that.
-There's enough uncertainty that I think researchers *should* talk to people in a position to know for real, but meanwhile, all the worry over legal risks has distracted from worrying about the non-legal risks.
-Encore itself has, as far as I can tell, *no* hardening against MITM manipulation of its own code or the results sent back---that should be priority number one.
-If I were trying to collect this type of data, I would be more inclined to the [Herdict][] approach, where people opt in to collection of data about sites they were going to visit anyway.
-That gets around many of the ethical issues and addresses several technical problems as well, but does have its own issues, such as revealing people's full browsing histories to the researchers.
+But there's enough uncertainty that I think the authors should be talking to people in a position to know for certain: lawyers and activists from the actual countries of interest.
+There is not one word either in the papers or the reviews to suggest that anyone has done this.
+The organizations that the authors *are* talking to ([Citizen Lab][],
+[Oxford Internet Institute][], the [Berkman Center][]) should have appropriate contacts already or be able to find them reasonably quickly.

+Meanwhile, all the worry over legal risks has distracted from worrying about the non-legal risks.
+The Encore authors are fairly dismissive of the possibility that the MITM might subvert Encore's own code or poison the results; I think that's a mistake.
+They consider the extra bandwidth costs Encore incurs, but they don't consider the possibility of exposing the enlistee to malware on a page (when they load an entire page).
+More thorough monitoring and reportage on Internet censorship might cause the censor to change its behavior, and not necessarily for the better---for instance, if it's known that some ISPs are less careful about their filtering, that might trigger sanctions against *them*.
+These are just the things I can think of off the top of my head.

 In closing, I think the controversy over this paper is more about the community not having come to an agreement about its own research